maxtek6/sigfn/README.md

 # SigFn

-Bind callback functions to OS signals in C
+Bind callback functions to OS signals in C and C++

 # Usage